 “Well...I guess we could do something like that.
 But it doesn’t seem as fun,” she rolled her eyes.
 Suddenly her eyes lit up, “or we can go to the club!”

 I narrowed my eyes at her.
-“I’m pretty sure we’re a little too young to get into the club.”
+“I’m pretty sure we’re a little too young to get into a club.”
 I said in a duh tone.

 She waved her hands at me in a shooing gesture.
 “On Fridays ages 18 and up can go.”